mlcousek/EncodeAndDecodeTTLV/README.md

 pip install -r requirements.txt
 ```

-**Note:** The project includes a comprehensive test suite in the `test_cases/` directory with 56+ example KMIP request/response files for validation and testing.
+**Note:** The project includes a comprehensive test suite in the `test_cases/` directory with 53 example KMIP request/response files for validation and testing.
+Additional usage examples are available in the `examples/` directory.

 ## Usage